johnyquest7/Medical_calculator_MCP/README.md

 # Medical_calculator_MCP
 MCP server for medical calculations

+## If you haven't installed Calude Desktop, please install it first.

 ## Installation
 Adding MCP to your python project
 We recommend using uv to manage your Python projects.
 In a uv managed python project, add mcp to dependencies by: